The Guardians of Justice

-The Guardians of Justice (a.k.a.
-Adi Shankar's The Guardians of Justice (Will Save You!)) is a Netflix Original live action/adult animated mixed media superhero television series created, directed, written, and executive produced by Adi Shankar.
+The Guardians of Justice (also known as Adi Shankar's The Guardians of Justice (Will Save You!)) is a live-action/adult animated mixed media superhero television series created, directed, written, and executive produced by Adi Shankar.
 The series is a Bootleg Universe production and a satire of DC Comics and the Justice League starring WWE Hall of Famer Diamond Dallas Page as Knight Hawk, a parody of an older grizzled Batman.
-The series was released exclusively on Netflix on March 1, 2022, and marketed as "An Adi Shankar Experience."
+The series was released on Netflix on March 1, 2022.

+In the series, World War III ended c.
+1947 with a victory by the alien superhero Marvelous Man.
+He managed to maintain planetary peace for 40 years, addressing the world in an annual speech for that period.
+In 1987, Marvelous Man seemingly commits public suicide during his last speech.
+In his absence, the world is on the brink of nuclear war.
+The deceased hero's lieutenant Knight Hawk rallies a superhero team to prevent the war.
+He covertly suspects that Marvelous Man was assassinated and views the other heroes as murder suspects.
+His investigation on the death uncovers a number of their personal secrets.
+Knight Hawk himself is a fascist and he is building a secret army in preparation for a coup d'état.

 Plot

 After defeating Robo-Hitler and ending World War III, peace has been maintained on Earth for 40 years thanks to the alien superhero Marvelous Man (Will Yun Lee).
 In 1987, this peace is thrown into chaos with Marvelous Man's death.
-Marvelous Man's former lieutenant, Knight Hawk (Diamond Dallas Page), investigates his death with the help of the idealistic hero The Speed (Sharni Vinson) in order to prevent a nuclear war and World War IV from breaking out.
+Marvelous Man's former lieutenant, Knight Hawk (Diamond Dallas Page), investigates his death with the help of the idealistic hero The Speed (Sharni Vinson) in order to prevent a nuclear war.